What to see in Saumur France: the pearl of the Anjou

 Musée du Moteur

-The Motor Museum is dedicated to the conservation of France’s industrial heritage and preserves all manner of “motors” including an 1818 combustion engine and the motor from a Peugeot that raced in the World Rally Championship.
+The Motor Museum is dedicated to conserving France’s industrial heritage.
+It preserves all manner of “motors” including an 1818 combustion engine and the motor from a Peugeot that raced in the World Rally Championship.
 The museum houses over 400 engines from the 1800s.